kraftdenker/ZAPiXWEB/README.md

 Choose options at webinterface on the left corner of the screen.

-In Firefox console, you have to manually type "allow paste" into the console to enable pasting.
+In Firefox console, you have to manually type `allow paste` into the console to enable pasting.
 In BRAVE, you have to enable File System Access API:
 	- Open Brave and type brave://flags in the address bar.
 	- Search for “File System Access API”.
 	- Enable the flag and restart the browser.

-IMPORTING to UFED:
+# IMPORTING to UFED
 Install plugin ZAPiXWEB_UFED_PLUGIN.tplug to UFED and execute choosing project with ZIP containing exported data.
 In installation process, "simplejson" directory must be in the same directory of the plugin's file.
 Please have a look at ZAPiXWEB_MANUAL.PDF for detailed instructions.